adriannafowler/wet-your-plants/journals/adrianna_fowler.md

 NOV 17, 2023
     - added acls.py and keys.py files, tested both functions that pull from perenual api in shell, both were working correctly

 NOV 20, 2023
      - running into a blocker with getting my create_plant up and running.
 When I try a post request in swagger, I get a status code 500, and this error in my container log: psycopg.errors.StringDataRightTruncation: value too long for type character varying(50)
      - posted as a blocker for team to work on together tomorrow

+NOV 21, 2023
+    - solved the error from yesterday, the issue was that I wasn't deleting my volumes when I went to rebuild my docker containers
+    - create_plant now working!
+    - corrected some issues in init.sql